Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 18.20.27 UTC
+- WIB: Selasa, 17 September 2024 19.47.09 UTC
-- WITA: Selasa, 17 September 2024 19.20.27 UTC
+- WITA: Selasa, 17 September 2024 20.47.09 UTC
-- WIT: Selasa, 17 September 2024 20.20.27 UTC
+- WIT: Selasa, 17 September 2024 21.47.09 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational